JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 [£10m per year it is having to spend on temporary accommodation](https://www.southwarknews.co.uk/news/council-spend-temporary-housing-now-five-times-20112012/):

 ![](http://35percent.org/img/spendbandb.png)

 @.
-An alternative scheme (referred to as ‘Plan B’ in the Statement of Reasons for making the CPO) has been promoted by a group of local stakeholders, using the acronym xxx.
-The scheme proposed by xxx is clearly superior to that of the Acquiring Authority.
-It would require less funding, would be less intrusive and would meet the Acquiring Authority’s objective of achieving an improved.

-@.
 The Acquiring Authority is [spending £380k per dwelling](http://www.estatesgazette.com/blogs/london-residential-research/2015/07/costs-southwark-council-528149-build-council-flat/) on building new Council homes (not even including land acquisition costs) - it is spending £49m this year alone on building new council homes (see Budget Book 2016/17).
 The Objectors submit that this would be better spent on refurbishment at £xx,xxx per dwelling.